Simms hits late 3s, No. 25 VCU holds off North Texas 59-56

 BIG PICTURE

-North Texas: The Mean Green had 13 first-half turnovers that led to 16 VCU points, but they turned that around in the second half with just five more giveaways.
+North Texas: The Mean Green had 13 first-half turnovers that led to 16 VCU points, but they turned that around in the second half.

-VCU: The Rams were outscored 26-10 in the paint and 16-7 on second-chance points as Marcus Santos-Silva, who had 21 points and 18 rebounds in their opener, was quiet, finishing with just three points and seven rebounds.
+VCU: The Rams were outscored 26-10 in the paint as Marcus Santos-Silva, who had 21 points and 18 rebounds in their opener, was quiet, finishing with just three points and seven rebounds.

 UP NEXT